SebGazeau/project-nft-cyon/README.md

 - 3 functions out of 3 have been tested.

 ## User Interface (Dapp)
+The user interface was written in ReactJs with bootstrap as material design.
+The entry point of the structure is the file App .js.
+It allows to articulate thanks to the system router of react.
+The different parts of the application are divided into components inside the Components folder.

+The interface offers a home page that shows the collections of Nft create on the application.
+Each card is clickable to see the different NFT of the collection, a filter is offered to display only some NFT of the collection.
+Each NFT is in turn clickable to see detailed information and possible actions!

+Possible actions are direct buying or participating in an auction.
+In the case of the auction the person may bid in that the auction is not completed.
+If she is not the person with the highest auction she can recover the funds from previous auctions.

+The menu bar allows, if the user is logged in, to access the profile, collection creation and Nft creation screens on the left.
+On the right a connection button if necessary, it is replaced by a "swap" button that displays a block for exchanging ethers for tokens of the protocol needed for direct purchases.

+In the profile section the user can see these collections of which he holds an Nft and the transactions that have carried out.
+When browsing a collection he can see the Nft he owns and he can put them on sale either at auction in eth or directly in cyon.
 Videos :
 https://www.loom.com/share/90125a84c9244da48230ab32f3232711 (presentation of the token, the application, and the creation of an NFT and a collection) https://www.loom.com/share/164dafd2be704a87a918cf1c56537124 (sale and purchase of an NFT, with history, and conducting an auction)